If your Pomeranian is a female who has not been desexed, you’ll need to learn facts about the Pomeranian heat cycle.

 Once your Pom is completely in heat, the signs are very obvious:

-• A vulva can swell up to three times its regular size.
+- A vulva can swell up to three times its regular size.

-• Teats are clearly visible.
+- Teats are clearly visible.

-• A pale pink discharge at the start of the heat.
+- A pale pink discharge at the start of the heat.
 As the cycle progresses this discharge darkens to a deep red colour and then the colour of the discharge lightens and her vulva will appear very swollen.
 This is usually where the Pom’s ability to be impregnated is at its highest point.

-• She may start humping because it’s a strong urge and then she’ll hump inanimate objects or other dogs.
+- She may start humping because it’s a strong urge and then she’ll hump inanimate objects or other dogs.

-• Your Pom may lick all over herself at times.
+- Your Pom may lick all over herself at times.
 This is known as self-grooming.

-• Your dog may demonstrate nesting-type behaviours.
+- Your dog may demonstrate nesting-type behaviours.
 This may include: gathering toys and food and other things she finds and putting them away in a safe area.

 - Your Pom may crave extra attention or may have the desire to be alone in isolation.
 Studies haven’t officially verified that a dog either does or doesn’t feel pain and/or discomfort during this time.
 However, scientists know that when the uterus lining is shed, it contracts (similar to the way it does in female humans) and so they theorise that there would probably be some degree of discomfort.
-Apart from nesting, this could be a reason why your Pom in heat wants to rest and be on her own more than usual and is also less playful.
+Apart from nesting, this could be a reason why your Pomeranian in heat wants to rest and be on her own more than usual and is also less playful.

 However, it may last between two and four weeks and still be regarded as normal.
 The heat cycle occurs between 5.5 and 8 months so it can happen twice or three times per year.

 If your Pom’s first cycle is in January and her second one is in July, the next one after that would be the following January if the cycles occurred every six months.
 That means she has two cycles each year.
 When calculating the time between cycles, you start from the first day of the cycle until the first day of the second cycle.

 The vital thing to be aware of is that a female Pom will emit a specific scent that male dogs quickly take notice of…and not only those dogs in close proximity.
 It’s believed that males who are not neutered will sniff out the female’s unique scent from as far away as 4.82 kms.